 ENDING TIME AND PLACE

-We will begin our trip with a scenic shuttle from Sun Valley into the heart of Idaho's mountain country, just north of Stanley.
+We will begin our trip with a scenic shuttle from Sun Valley into the heart of Idaho’s mountain country, just north of Stanley.
 The drive will take us over Galena Pass and into the Stanley Basin, the headwaters of the Salmon River.
-The Stanley Basin is paralleled by the jagged spires of the Sawtooth Mountains, Idaho's most famous, and you may agree, most beautiful range.
+The Stanley Basin is paralleled by the jagged spires of the Sawtooth Mountains, Idaho’s most famous and, you may agree, most beautiful range.
 The east side of the valley is bordered by the majestic limestone peaks of the White Cloud Mountains.
-Today's destination is Martin Lake, a clear blue lake nestled into a high alpine valley.
+Today’s destination is Martin Lake, a clear blue lake nestled into a high alpine valley.
 Our ride begins with a rolling doubletrack and quickly turns to more technical singletrack.
 A few steep sections and tricky switchbacks bring us to the summit and the short descent to the lake.
 After a refreshing dip and a quick nap in the sun, we prepare for the big descent.
 On the way down we cross several creeks and many open alpine meadows.
-A whole herd of elk is likely to cross our trail at any moment.
 We finally pop out on the road back into the basin which will take us to our camp for the night.
-TOTAL MILEAGE - 18 miles
+TOTAL MILEAGE: 18 miles

 Our warm up for today is doubletrack up to the Knapp Creek Trailhead.
 The Knapp Creek Trail is fast and rolling, so stock up on momentum, because you will need your technical skills in just a minute.
 This climb connects us to the Hindman Lake Trail, a steep rocky technical climb with lots of switchbacks that leads us to a high alpine cirque.
 To crest the top we must negotiate one final super loose pitch through the scree.
-And if anybody rides it, Mark Howe will do a little dance.
 After passing several beautiful high alpine lakes, we descend into Hindman Lake and our camp for the next two nights.
-TOTAL MILEAGE - 20 miles
+TOTAL MILEAGE: 20 miles

 Riding Surface: Variable, mostly single and some doubletrack, dirt roads.